wp-plugins/blip-slideshow/readme.txt

 = Where can I find my SmugMug RSS feed URL? =

-SmugMug Help has a [WordPress](http://www.smugmug.com/help/rss-atom-feeds "How to subscribe to RSS feeds") page.
+SmugMug has a [Help](http://www.smugmug.com/help/rss-atom-feeds "How to subscribe to RSS feeds") page.

 == Screenshots ==